phuctm97/shell.how/README.md

 - Install Fig's completion spec locally, avoid (many) network calls as well as depending on Skypack's downtime.

-- Generate static sitemaps for all commands defined in Fig's spec → increase SEO.
+- Generate static sitemaps for all commands defined in Fig's spec → increase SEO, potentially make this the best place to learn shell command 🔥.

-- Use [Next.js ISR](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration) to generate static pages for better performance.
+- Generate OG image dynamically for command being queried.

 - Add autocomplete as the user is typing.

-- Generate OG image dynamically for command being queried.